 - ½ head broccoli cut into bite-sized florets

-- 2 large arts cut into equal sized slices (coins)
+- 2 large carrots cut into equal sized slices (coins)

 Raw Vegetables